SensesProject/transition-module/README.md

 Data sources and if applicable licenses are listed below on a per-file basis.

 - `src/assets/data/emissions_historical-new.json` and `src/assets/data/emissions_merged-new.json` are both [CEDS](https://gmd.copernicus.org/articles/11/369/2018/) data, with a CC BY 3.0 license - no changes were applied from the original source.
-- `electrificaiton-trends.json`: No applicable license.
+- `electrification-trends.json`: No applicable license

 ## Last update on:
 October 20th, 2020